 USP 795: Nonsterile Preparations

-OneVue Sense monitors ambient temperature and humidity via the A100Q service.
-Whether you’re monitoring personnel wearing the “required garb,” storage spaces, or labs for defining expiration dates, our system measures ambient temperature within 1.0⁰ F between 23⁰ F–122⁰ F (and within 0.5⁰ C between 0⁰ C–50⁰ C).
+The OneVue Sense Indoor Air Quality Sensor monitors ambient temperature and humidity.
+Whether you’re monitoring personnel wearing the “required garb,” storage spaces, or labs for defining expiration dates, our system measures ambient temperature within 1.0 degree Fahrenheit between 23 to 122 degrees Fahrenheit (and within 0.5 degree Celsius between 0 to 50 degrees Celsius).
 Humidity is accurate to 3% in the 20%–80% relative humidity range.

 Naturally, you will want to know your monitoring system remains accurate over time.
-The CDC Vaccine Storage and Handling Toolkit (v2019, page 10) notes that temperature monitoring devices “can experience ‘drift’ over time, affecting their accuracy” as an explanation as to why “calibration testing should be done every one to two years or according to the manufacturer’s suggested timeline.”
+The Centers for Disease Control and Prevention Vaccine Storage and Handling Toolkit (v2019, page 10) notes that temperature monitoring devices “can experience ‘drift’ over time, affecting their accuracy” as an explanation as to why “calibration testing should be done every one-to-two years or according to the manufacturer’s suggested timeline.”

 OneVue Sense remains remarkably stable over time.
 The typical value for the humidity sensing element’s operation in normal RH/T operating range (20%–80%RH) is < 0.25.
 Maximum values are < 0.5 %RH/yr.
 Factors driving toward higher drift are environments with vaporized solvents, out-gassing tapes, adhesives, packaging materials, etc.

 Assuming our worst-case drift of 0.5% RH/year, it would take 3 years of drift in a consistent direction to be an additional 1.5% out of our stated accuracy performance.
 Given those conservative estimates, if a sensor element was 3% RH low upon install and continued to drift low at a maximum of 0.5% RH for 3 years, we would still remain accurate to within 4.5% at the end of 3 years.
 The chances of all those factors happening in one sensor are so low as to negligible.
-But to avoid any doubt with auditors, sites can subscribe to our NIST program which replaces the sensor unit every 3 years.
+But to avoid any doubt with auditors, sites can select one of our OneVue Sense Service and Support Plans for hardware assurance.

 A Boost to Safety and Compliance

-As I have outlined here, our OneVue Sense tools match or exceed the compliance requirements and recommendations spelled out in USP 795.
-I’ll be writing about how we measure up with other standards soon, so stay tuned!
+As I have outlined here, our OneVue Sense tools match or exceed the compliance requirements and recommendations spelled out in USP <795>.